arizzi74/pov_fan/README.md

 - Update demo_pov.py with text you want to display
 - run python3 demo_pov.py
 - copy output code at the beginning of the arduino sketch
-- tested only with buffers < 256 bytes